python/cpython/Doc/faq/programming.rst

 Not as such.

-For simple input parsing, the easiest approach is usually to split the line into whitespace-delimited words using the :meth:`~str.split` method of string objects and then convert decimal strings to numeric values using :func:`int` or :func:`float`.  ``split()`` supports an optional "sep" parameter which is useful if the line uses something other than whitespace as a separator.
+For simple input parsing, the easiest approach is usually to split the line into :term:`whitespace`-delimited words using the :meth:`~str.split` method of string objects and then convert decimal strings to numeric values using :func:`int` or :func:`float`.  ``split()`` supports an optional "sep" parameter which is useful if the line uses something other than whitespace as a separator.